stasim101/property_management_api/README.md

 ### Installing

-* Download the source code from repository and unpack the zip file.
+* Download the source code from the repository and unpack the zip file.
-* Build the project by running maven command 'mvn clean install' from corresponding directory.
+* Build the project by running the maven command 'mvn clean install' from the corresponding directory.
-* Run the project using maven command 'mvn spring-boot:run' from same directory.
+* Run the project using the maven command 'mvn spring-boot:run' from the same directory.

 ### Executing program